 The multi-tier excellence program has benchmarks set to provide a blueprint for participating clubs to grow in their support for Paralympic sports.
 Among those benchmarks is a commitment to development for staff training, public education events, creating competitive opportunities, access to equipment, program goal setting and creating Paralympic experience opportunities.
 In the past year alone, SASC has provided over 200 separate Paralympic sport activities.

 “Since 2001, Spaulding Rehabilitation Hospital has been providing adaptive recreational land and water sport opportunities to inpatients, outpatients, and community members.
 In the 15 years since we initiated programming, our growth has been exponential.
 The US Paralympic Sport Club program is a natural partnership for us as we now look at adding a competitive focus to many of our recreational sport offerings.
 We are honored to be recognized with their bronze medal award,” said Mary Patstone, director of Spaulding Adaptive Sports Centers.

 From Spaulding patients recovering from a traumatic illness or injury to persons living with disabling conditions who wish to become more active, the goal for SASC’s role as a Paralympic sport club is to encourage more participation in sports such as sled hockey, wheelchair racing and adaptive sprinting, among many others.
 Already some SASC participants have advanced in their athletic pursuits with realistic goals of becoming part of upcoming US Paralympic teams.
-For more information on SASC programs or to participate in Paralympic Sport Club activities, contact 877-976-7272 or visit our website.
+For more information on SASC programs or to participate in Paralympic Sport Club activities, contact 877-976-7272.

 This year 14 clubs across the country achieved excellence for the first time or moved up a level from 2014.
 These 14 clubs are: